jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2026-03-27-what-i-learned-from-4-years-of-crossfit-and-why-you-should-consider-training-too/index.md

   - 'learning'
 ogKeywords: 'crossfit, training, fitness, health, learning, workout, north engine crossfit'
 ogDescription: 'Reflecting on 4 years of CrossFit: the lessons learned, the plateaus, and why you should consider training too.'
-ogImage: './what-i-learned-from-4-years-of-crossfit-and-why-you-should-try-functional-training-too-3.jpg'
+ogImage: './what-i-learned-from-4-years-of-crossfit-and-why-you-should-try-functional-training-too11.jpg'
 ---

-This post has been a long time coming and I've really wanted to share this for a long time, so here we go.
-The main reason, really, is to try and get as many people to see the benefits of training as clearly as possible, and to hopefully have a good impact on your lives in the exact same way that training has had an impact on mine.
+I've wanted to share this for a long time.
+My goal is to help as many people as possible see the benefits of training and positively impact their lives as it has mine.

 ### 👋 Who am I and how it started